chrislo7/todo_challenge/README.md

 - Make it simple for the user to track the status of multiple items as well as remember when things are due
 - Must work on a desktop web browser

+## Setup

+- Fork and clone
+- Run `npm install` to install dependencies

 ## Instructions